 Our class book during this term is littlenose.
-This forms the basis of our English lessons.
-We work on capital letter and full stopuse and secure basic spelling and high frequency words.
-We are introduced to the Active Reading skills and Acceler steef Reader system and we read daily every day throughout the year.
+This forms the bas of our English lesons.
+We wask on capital letter and full stop, use and secure basic spelling and high frequency words.
+We are introduced to the active fleading visils and Acceler steel Reader system and we read daily every day throughout the year.
 We set up our weekly spelling work for the year.
-In Rahbow Grammar, we spell this tigent readpaing skills that were covered during key stage I such as subject; preducate and coordinating conjunctions, We then look to apply these in descriptive writting, retelling and structuring of chapters and instructional writing.
+In Rahbows Grammar, we spelling work for the year.
+In Rahbows Grammar, we spelling work for the year.
+In Rahbows Coordinating conjunctions.
+We then jobs to apply these in descriptive writing, retelling and structuring of chapters and instructional writing.